-Similarly to the limit on vertex shader output components (see section 2.11.6), there is a limit on the number of components of built-in and user-defined input varying variables that can be read by the geometry shader, given by the value of the implementation-dependent constant MAX_GEOMETRY_INPUT_COMPONENTS.
+Similarly to the limit on vertex shader output components (see section 2.11.6), there is a limit on the number of components of built-in and user-defined input varying variables that can be read by the geometry shader, given by the value of the implementation-dependent constant MAX\GEOMETRY\INPUT\COMPONENTS.

 When a program is linked, all components of any varying and special variable read by a geometry shader will count against this limit.
-A program whose geometry shader reads more than the value of MAX_GEOMETRY_INPUT_COMPONENTS components worth of varying variables may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.
+A program whose geometry shader exceeds this limit may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.